pmaojo/piggybak/README.md

-Thi is a fork of Piggybak Gem (Engine)
+This is a fork of Piggybak Gem (Engine)
 ========

 Modular / mountable ecommerce gem.
 Features: